asyncapi/spec/versions/next/asyncapi.md

 <a name="messageObjectHeaders"></a>headers | [Schema Object](#schemaObject) &#124; [Reference Object](#referenceObject) | Schema definition of the application headers.
 Schema MUST be of type "object".
 It **MUST NOT** define the protocol headers.
 <a name="messageObjectPayload"></a>payload | `any` | Definition of the message payload.
 It can be of any type but defaults to [Schema object](#schemaObject).
 <a name="messageObjectCorrelationId"></a>correlationId | [Correlation ID Object](#correlationIdObject) &#124; [Reference Object](#referenceObject) | Definition of the correlation ID used for message tracing or matching.
-<a name="messageObjectSchemaFormat"></a>schemaFormat | `string` | A string containing the name of the schema format/language used to define the message payload.
+<a name="messageObjectSchemaFormat"></a>schemaFormat | `string` | A string containing the name of the schema format used to define the message payload.
 If omitted, implementations should parse the payload as a [Schema object](#schemaObject).
+Check out the [supported schema formats table](#messageObjectSchemaFormatTable) for more information.
+Custom values are allowed but their implementation is OPTIONAL.
+A custom value MUST NOT refer to one of the schema formats listed in the [table](#messageObjectSchemaFormatTable).
 <a name="messageObjectContentType"></a>contentType | `string` | The content type to use when encoding/decoding a message's payload.
 The value MUST be a specific media type (e.g. `application/json`).
 When omitted, the value MUST be the one specified on the [defaultContentType](#defaultContentTypeString) field.
 <a name="messageObjectName"></a>name | `string` | A machine-friendly name for the message.
 <a name="messageObjectTitle"></a>title | `string` | A human-friendly title for the message.